//----------------------------//

 discussion :

 Voronoi noises # implements a set of 2D voronoi based texture where each cell has its random color mapped in the chosen color palette.
 The DFV set uses a new algorithm that give a correct distance field where the distance to the lines separating the cell is accurate and not an approximation.
-Hence they are the preferred algorithms to be used in 3D modeling for ArtMatic Voyager.
+Hence they are the preferred algorithms to be used in 3D modelling for ArtMatic Voyager.
+The "Style" controls several variables that depends on the algorithm but generally "Style" modulates jittering and levels.
+For the DFV set in DF modes when "Style" is above 0.75 cells becomes negative progressively.
+At "Style" 1 only the contour remains.

-Voronoi noises # gives full access to all color and freq/amp modes with the 1.5 Color/freq Options set.
+Voronoi noises # gives full access to all color and freq/amp modes with the

-24 Polyhedric noises # (1.5)
+24 Polyhedric noises #

 parameters :